mikeyoung304/plate-order-system-v1/render-deployment-guide.md

 1. A GitHub account
 2. A Render.com account (you can sign up for free at https://render.com)
-3. Your OpenAI API key (for voice recognition features)
+3. Your Deepgram API key (for voice recognition features)

 ## Step 1: Push Your Code to GitHub